ben60523/wifi_native_node/README.md

             let wifiNative = require("../../../extra_res/module/wifi_native");
         }
     ```
-warning: **In Electronr after packing**: may couldn't find node.exe so it will cause error
+:warning: **In Electronr after packing**: may couldn't find node.exe so it will cause error

 ## Methods
 ### `init()`